grafana/grafana/docs/sources/panels-refactor/specify-thresholds/_index.md

 +++
-title = "Specify thresholds to set the color of visualization text and background" aliases = [] weight = 10
+title = "Specify thresholds to set the color of visualization text and background" aliases = [] weight = 400
 +++

 # Specify thresholds to set the color of visualization text and background

 Use thresholds to set the color of a visualization text and background.

-This topic area contains the following topics:
+This section includes the following topics:

 {{< section >}}